 Here are two things you need to answer first.

-1. How long does a subscriber need to be unengaged to send them re-engagement emails?
+How long does a subscriber need to be unengaged to send them re-engagement emails?

 A study done by the Active campaign gave mixed results, but overall you should wait 30-60 days to send re-engagement emails.
-And experts at Active campaigns think you should send at least 3 re-engagement emails before removing users from your email list.
+And experts at Active Campaign think you should send at least 3 re-engagement emails before removing users from your email list.

 Re-engagement email sequence email example:

-📧 Recommended emails: 2-3 emails
+📧 Recommended number of emails: 2-3 emails

 ⌛ Optimum flow time: 1 week

-Learn more about idle-win back/re-engagement email sequence
+Learn more about the idle-win back/re-engagement email sequence.

-6. Upsell/Cross-sell email sequence
+6. Upsell/cross-sell email sequence

 Upsell/cross-sell email sequence example:

-📧 Recommended emails: 4 emails
+📧 Recommended number of emails: 4 emails

 ⌛ Optimum flow time: 2 weeks